semantalytics/alibaba/object-server/README.md

  When a request is received, the scheme and hierarchical part is used to find a resource by IRI in an RDF store, or an IRI prefix ending in a slash.
 The matched resource's rdf:type is then used to determinate resource class and associated Java classes.
 The request method, absolute request URL, and Content-Type/Accept headers are used to determine a Java method to invoke.
 The result is then serialized as the HTTP response.

- To start the HTTP object server run the main class org.openrdf.http.object.Server.
+ To start the HTTP object server run the main class org.openrdf.http.object.Server or use the provided bin/object-server.sh/.bat script.
  The server has a required command line options to assign the RDF data directory.
 Use command line options to assign ports and a server name.
 For details run the server with the '-h' option.

 RDF Graph Store
 ---------------

  Create request handlers in Java and assign a resource class using the @Iri annotation.
 The @Method annotation is used to identify the request method and is required.
 Use the @Path annotation to both filter, validate, and extract path and query parameters using a regular expression.
 The @Param annotation can then be used to select those parameters. @Param can be passed a regular expression group (number or name) or a query string parameter name.
-Use @Type annotation on methods to provide a response content-type and indicate the returned object is just a response body (not the entire response).
+Use @Type annotation on methods to provide a response content-type and indicate that the returned object is just a response body (not the entire response).
 Use @Type annotation on a method parameters to indicate supported request content-types and to be populated with the request body.

  @Type annotated methods can return, and @Type annotated method parameters can be, any registered concept, a concept Set, Model, GraphQueryResult, TupleQueryResult, HttpResponse, InputStream, Readable, ReadableByteChannel, XMLEventReader, Document, Element, DocumentFragment, ByteArrayOutputStream, byte[], or String.